 - The wound is on a limb

-- When maintaining direct pressure is not possible (such as in situations where there are multiple casualties)
+- When maintaining direct pressure is not possible (such as in cases where there are multiple casualties)

 What if you aren’t sure whether to apply a tourniquet or not?

 Research shows that tourniquets are often applied when not necessary.
 However, in cases where tourniquets are necessary, survival rates are much better when used early.

 Thus, researchers conclude that a certain amount of over-treatment may be needed to achieve a zero miss rate for bleeding to death.
 In other words, it is better to play it safe.
 Apply the tourniquet early.

 When NOT to Apply a Tourniquet

 - Bleeding cannot be controlled by direct and/or indirect pressure

 - Snake bites: Contrary to what you see in movies, tourniquets should NOT be used on snake bites.
 This can trap the venom in one spot and damage tissue.
 Here’s what you should do instead.

 2. Wrap Around Limb

 The tourniquet should go around the injured limb, approximately 2 or 3 inches above the bleeding site.
 Applying close to the wound minimizes the risk of tissue damage.
 Leave any pressure dressings in place.

 - Never apply a tourniquet over a joint.
 Go above the joint if necessary.

 - If you aren’t sure where the wound is, or there are multiple wounds on the same limb, then apply it proximally – or high up around the limb.

 - The lower arms and lower legs have two bones.
 It can be difficult to compress them enough to stop blood flow.
-Applying a tourniquet above the knee or elbow may be more effective in these situations.
+Applying a tourniquet above the knee or elbow may be more effective.

 3. Tighten and Secure

 Following the instructions of your tourniquet, tighten it until the bleeding stops.
 Secure the tourniquet in place.
 Do not cover the tourniquet.
-It should remain visible for medical responders.
+It should remain visible to medical responders.

 4. Note the Time

 Always write down the time the tourniquet was applied.
 This information is vital for medical responders.